Coppernic/coppernic.github.io-old/os/policy.md

 System Applications
 -------------------

-OS signature keys are private to Coppernic and are given to nobody.
-No exceptions.
+OS signature keys are private to Coppernic and are not provided for security reason.

 If you want to develop system applications, then you need to send your application to our [support center](http://support.coppernic.fr) for signature.

 Kiosk applications
 ------------------

-We can give some pieces of advice to choose the kiok application that's right for you.
+We can give some pieces of advice to choose the kiosk application that's right for you.
 We do not have our own product.

 Application update
 ------------------